ericpretzel/allolib_playground/README.md

 ## Project 1: playable cello
 Demo 1: https://youtu.be/pSX_qqyAOzY (Only has the A string and sounds like a bee.)
+Demo 2: https://youtu.be/BhyFifdUczQ (Has all four strings and sounds like it's an underwater brass instrument.)

 Playable cello!
-I show off vibrato with frequency modulation and also crude physical modeling of a cello's bowed string (*extremely* work in progress)
+I show off vibrato with frequency modulation and also crude physical modeling of a cello's bowed string (*very* work in progress)

 ## Setup